Damzwan/sketchmate/docs/RELATIONSHIPS.md

 ## Known limitations

-- **No global outbound cap.** The ladder is per pair, so someone can send one request each to hundreds of different users and trip nothing.
-Per-pair pestering is the annoying case; mass-blasting is the dangerous one, and it is currently unguarded. `quota_usage_model` already has the shape for a daily cap (see `posts_created`, `balloons_sent`); a decline-ratio circuit breaker would be the industry-standard companion.
+- **No global outbound cap on *requests*.** The ladder is per pair, so someone can send one request each to hundreds of different users and trip nothing.
+The weekly mate quota bounds how many of those can actually *land* (3/week on free), which takes the worst of the mass-blast case off the table, but the outbound requests themselves — and the notification each one fires — are still unguarded on a per-target basis.
+A decline-ratio circuit breaker would be the industry-standard companion.
 Deliberately deferred.
+- **Pro has no pace limit at all.** Unlimited is the product decision, not an oversight, but it does mean the abuse ceiling for a paying account is set entirely by the per-pair ladder.
 - **No expiry sweeper.** `temporary` → `expired` only materialises on the next interaction, so a query filtering on `chat_status: 'temporary'` can match pairs whose trial actually lapsed.
 Anything that cares must also check